Our story begins in April 1993.

 And we were lucky.
 Back in Germany after quite a short time we were able to find a company, which agreed to donate an initial 25,000 DM and depending on the progress of the project would actually donate 50,000 DM in total.

 During the following three (!) years we travelled more than a dozen times to Kenya setting up the project.
 With the help of Jeremiah (Jerry) Murungi, who then was Resident Manager of Robinson Club Baobab (now: Baobab Beach Resort), Solomon and his friends a plot of land was bought, a school building contructed, teachers were hired and the necessary bureaucratic hurdles were overcome.
 In May of 1996 the Manuel Alexander School was officially opened, being named after the son of the owner of the company, who had enabled the project to begin thanks to the generous donation.

-The Manuel Alexander School was to become the first of five schools, which are under the umbrella of Mekaela Academies.
+The Manuel Alexander School was to become the first of six schools, which are under the umbrella of Mekaela Academies.
 In June 2016 we celebrated our 20 years’ anniversary and what started with three founding members is now a society with twenty members and more than 1,000 supporters,and as we are still full of ideas, energy and enthusiasm it is not unforeseeable that more schools are yet to come.
 Or other exciting and useful projects.

 Nowadays Mekaela Academies is teaching around 1,500 children from kindergarten through to A-level standard.
 All schools consist of a boarding section, however you have to picture something quite to The Famous Five stories and in now way does it have anything to do with being ‘elite’.
 The boarding section costs a little more than the total cost for transport and meals, and without trying to make the circumstances sound any worse, this means that children are able to experience better facilities, more security and better standard of life.